er537/blog/_posts/2023-09-05-whisper_interpretability.md

 **1) Encoder representations are highly localized
-2) The neuron basis and residual stream of the encoder learn human interpretable features
+2) The encoder learns human interpretable features
 3) The decoder alone acts as a weak LM**

 *For context: Whisper is a speech-to-text model.
 It has an encoder-decoder transformer architecture and Whisper tiny is only 39M parameters!
 The input to the encoder is a 30s chunk of audio (shorter chunks can be padded) and the ouput from the decoder is the transcript, predicted autoregressively.
 It is trained only on labelled speech to text pairs.*